WenderMrn/node-chat/README.md

 # Node-chat

-NodeChat is a simple Node + React application.
+NodeChat is a simple Node + React chat application.

 #### Example